 Seeking Help and Advice

-Whenever you’re injured at work, you should seek help and advice from a qualified South Carolina injury attorney.
+Whenever you’re injured at work, you should seek help and advice from a qualified South Carolina workers’ compensation attorney.
 If you have a workers’ comp claim, an attorney can help ensure you get the coverage you deserve.
 If it’s a personal injury claim, an attorney can make sure your rights are protected and you get the full settlement to which you’re entitled.
 If you’re not sure which to file, an attorney can help you decide.